What does "line level" mean?

 A device that operates at line level either has a very strong output signal, or only functions properly when you feed a very strong signal into it.
 Examples of line level outputs include mic preamps, mixers, the "line out" of an amp, and some effects-loop "send" jacks.
 Inputs needing this level include power amps, most rackmount signal processors, and some effects-loop "returns".
 This is in contrast to "instrument level" which is what typically comes direct from a guitar or bass, and "mic level" which is the typical output of a microphone or DI box.
 Both are much lower than line level.

-The "loudness" or "strength" of an audio signal inside your rig is measured in AC voltage; the numbers you'll read in an amp's manual or on a website are not the maximum peak level of the output, they are an average of the sound between "silent" and its maximum peak.
-That average level is indicated by a how much it is above or below a reference level of 0.775 V. That reference voltage is called "0 dBv", and the term dB (decibel) is the term for the amount a signal level changes in relation to a reference point.
-So when you see amp specs that say "-10 dBu" or "+4 dBu", they are telling you how much lower or higher the average output is, relative to 0.775 V. The terms dBv, dBu, and dBm have slightly different meanings, but they all have that third letter that signifies a fixed reference value.
+The "loudness" or "strength" of an audio signal inside your rig is measured in AC voltage.
+However the numbers you'll read in an amp's manual or on a website are usually given in dB or dBu, not voltage.
+The term dB (decibel) by itself means the amount a signal level changes in relation to wherever it started.
+When you see gear specs that say "-10 dBv" or "+4 dBu", they are telling you how much lower or higher the average output is relative to a specific fixed reference voltage.
+That voltage is usually either 1.0 V, referred to as "0 dBv", or 0.78 V, referred to as "0 dBu".
+The terms dBv, dBu, and dBm have different values, but they all have that third letter that signifies a specific reference point; you can use them to calculate voltage levels.

 Some common levels you'll see: